tdcosim/TDcoSim/docs/Example_2.md

             ]
         }

-The study was done with distribution system connected to bus 1 of the 118 bus system and five different DER penetration ranging from 0 to 40% with the step increment of 10% is studied.
+The study was done with 123 node distribution system connected to bus 1 of the IEEE 118 bus system and five different DER penetration level relative to load in bus 1 ranging from 0 to 40% with the step increment of 10% is studied.

 ![Pload comparison](Use%20Case%20Results/Study%202/active_power_comparison_bus_1.png)